alexbosworth/balanceofsatoshis/README.md

 # See market price history
 bos market

-# See list of saved nodes
+# View and adjust list of saved nodes
 bos nodes

 # Outputs the sum total of local channel liquidity